 That doesn't include tour groups that go through The Redwood Memorial Grove Track.
 There's not too many of them thank goodness.

-This walk is so, so pretty and I think it is the main one that visitors walk.
-The terrain is undulating but runners still manage to train while pushing prams.
+This walk is so, so pretty and it's the main one that visitors walk.
+The terrain is undulating but runners still manage to train while pushing prams and, there are no bikes on this trail.

 The walk is basically set out in a rectangular fashion with what we call a top and bottom track.